ahdinosaur/vas/README.md

 - `manifest`: a manifest object mapping method names to strings representing the method type (`sync`, `async`, `source`, or `sink`)
 - `methods`: method functions.
 - `hooks`: hooks which correspond to methods. each hook is an tuple of shape `[type, fn]`, where `type` is either [`around`, `before`, or `after`](https://github.com/ahdinosaur/aspects) and `fn` is an asynchronous function that accepts the same arguments as the method (and an additional callback if the method is not `async`).
+- `adapter`: object where keys are names of adapters and values are options objects per method.

 a `vas` service is defined by an object with the following keys:

-- `manifest`: a manifest object as above but paths are prefixed with service definition path
 - `handler`: a function which receives `({ type, path, options })` and returns either a continuable or a stream.
+- `manifest`: a manifest object as above but paths are prefixed with service definition path.
+- `adapter`: an adapter object as above but paths are prefixed with service definition path.

+an `vas` adapter is a function of shape `({ manifest, options }) => handler`

+- where `adapter.name` must be defined and match keys in `definition.adapter` and `service.adapter`.

 ### `vas = require('vas')`